How to Get a Business Valuation: Complete Hiring Guide

 Getting a business valuation successfully requires systematic credential verification, thorough proposal evaluation, careful engagement letter review, and effective process coordination.
 Starting with professional directories ensures qualified candidates, comparing credentials and experience identifies best fits, and clear communication throughout engagements delivers quality outcomes meeting regulatory, transaction, or strategic needs.

-Schedule a consultation to discuss your business valuation needs and receive a detailed proposal outlining our credentials, relevant experience, and engagement approach tailored to your specific situation.
+SCHEDULE A CONSULTATION to discuss your business valuation needs and receive a detailed proposal outlining credentials, experience, and engagement approach tailored to your situation.

 About the Author

-This guide was prepared by David Hern CPA ABV ASA, founder of Sofer Advisors — a business valuation firm headquartered in Atlanta, GA serving clients across the United States.
-David holds dual accreditations as an Accredited Senior Appraiser (ASA) and is Accredited in Business Valuation (ABV), credentials recognized by the IRS, SEC, and FINRA.
-He also holds the Certified Exit Planning Advisor (CEPA) designation.
-With 15+ years of valuation experience, David has served as an expert witness in 11+ cases across multiple jurisdictions and built Sofer Advisors into an Inc. 5000-recognized firm with 180+ five-star Google reviews.
-The firm’s full W2 employee team maintains subscriptions to all major valuation databases and operates under a next business day response policy.
+This guide was prepared by David Hern CPA ABV ASA, founder of Sofer Advisors- a business valuation firm headquartered in Atlanta, GA.
+David holds dual ASA and ABV accreditations recognized by the IRS, SEC, and FINRA, plus the CEPA designation.
+With 15+ years of valuation experience and 11+ expert witness cases, David built Sofer Advisors into an Inc. 5000-recognized firm with 180+ five-star Google reviews.

 For professional business valuation services, visit soferadvisors.com or schedule a consultation.